19 Captivating Spanish Short Stories from Beginner to Advanced

 7. “Al final del callejón” by Jesús Cano Urbano

-“Al final del callejón” is a story found on E-stories, a website with user-provided short stories which cover an immense range of genres, topics and language levels.
+“Al final del callejón” (At the End of the Alley) is a story found on E-stories, a website with user-provided short stories which cover an immense range of genres, topics and language levels.

-This story is short and sweet, and depicts a creepy, mysterious scenario.
+This story is nice and short and depicts a creepy, mysterious scenario.
 Andrés chases a ball down an alley and stumbles across a strange secret.
 Nothing too complex, but definitely intriguing.

 8. “Continuidad de los parques” by Julio Cortázar